 - Consider the benefits of some of the new leadership survey diagnostics now available.
 Grant Thornton partners with BoardClic to offer a range of up-to-the-minute leadership surveys for boards, CEOs/MDs, and management teams.
 These thought provoking, non-predictive surveys highlight areas of strength and points of interest to surface misalignment and gaps in understanding.
 Today’s surveys at this level should have a focus on development, the results generating insights that provoke discussion.

 - And finally, think outside the succession box.
 Consider what wider skills will be needed around the board table in the future.
 Is a group of industry specialist NEDs enough?
 Or would an entrepreneur or strategist change the dynamics and quality of discussion and take it to the next level?
 More and more, chairs are thinking wider for their non-executive pool.
 Likewise, how seriously are you taking the succession of your senior managers?
 The leap from management team to management can be huge.
 What are you doing to set them up for success?
 Succession must be about growth and future performance if businesses are to thrive and make for great places to work.

 Many organisations apply the provisions to the UK Corporate Governance Code even if they fall outside its scope.
 The Code establishes best practice, but importantly it offers flexibility.
 This flexibility should be seen as an opportunity, not a threat, as it allows boards to take a thoughtful approach to governance.
-This year, through Grant Thornton’s Corporate Governance Review 2021, we explore whether COVID-19 has driven a shift in market and best practice.
+Through Grant Thornton’s Corporate Governance Review 2021, we explored whether COVID-19 has driven a shift in market and best practice.

-In a session being co-hosted by NEDonBoard and Grant Thornton on the 7th December 2021, we will explore what the best companies are doing when it comes to governance, flag those areas we feel need more attention in the upcoming reporting season and share lessons which can also be applied to the wider board and business community.
+In a session co-hosted by NEDonBoard and Grant Thornton on 7 December 2021, we explored what the best companies are doing when it comes to governance, flag those areas we feel need more attention in the upcoming reporting season and share lessons which can also be applied to the wider board and business community.